Gerrel/check_wasm/README.md

 # check_wasm

-Check if WASM is correctly configured
+Check if WASM is correctly configured.
+Checks if WASM version is loaded and multiheading is supported.

 [![Watch on GitHub][github-watch-badge]][github-watch]
 [![Star on GitHub][github-star-badge]][github-star]